 Doggy Litter Box

 You can also convert the “designated potty area” into gravel or sandbox.
 This will require a little more training, but it is an easy clean-up option and will completely protect your grass from further pet damage.
-Keep this option in mind, especially if you are a dog owner of small dogs
+Keep this option in mind, especially if you are a dog owner of small dogs.
+How to save grass from dog pee?

 How to Treat Dog Urine Spots on Grass